 How thou art fallen from heaven, O Lucifer… Isaiah 14:12

 “See”, you may say, “I knew it was in the Bible, and your article just proved it!
 Lucifer is the archangel that fell from heaven that I learned all about in Sunday School.
 It says so in my KJV Bible!
-Are you claiming that the King James Bible is incorrect???”
+Are you saying that the King James Bible is incorrect?”

 Isaiah prophesied against the King of Babel/Babylon in 725 BC.
 That is more than 2,336 years before the King James version of the Bible was published.

 What language did Isaiah record the prophecy in?
 What, exactly, did he say?
 It is generally accepted that most of the Old Testament was written originally in Hebrew, though I remain unconvinced.
 The Assyrian Empire was in full glory at the time of Isaiah.
-The lingua franca of Assyria, indeed, of all Mesopotamia (the area known today as the Levant) where Isaiah lived, was Aramaic.
+The lingua franca of Assyria, indeed, of all Padan Aram (or Mesopotamia in Greek, and the area known today as the Levant) where Isaiah lived, was Aramaic.

 But it isn’t necessary for you to agree with me on that issue in order for you to understand that lucifer is NOT a name of Satan according to the Word of God!